 What Makes it Special

-Everything, but in particular most would agree their extensive custom drink list is really what makes this place stand out.
+Everything is special about this Las Vegas bar, but in particular most would agree their extensive custom drink list is really what makes this place stand out.
 Sure, you can still order your typical rum and coke, but why would you want to in a place that offers specialty drinks such as the Bearded Clam, Zombie, Scurvy and Dr. No?
 Their menu is complete with 32 original drinks, some of which come served up in a custom tiki mug that are available for purchase.
 Oh, and did we mention the custom mugs are designed by various artists specifically for Frankie’s?
 You won’t be able to find mugs like these anywhere else.

 But the absolute best part about the cocktail menu is the skull count below the drink that warns you before ordering how strong in alcohol content it will be.
 Skulls range on a scale from three to five, with three being the lightest in alcohol and five being the strongest.
 But don’t be fooled, some of the fives are so strong that after two you most likely won’t need a third, which you can blame on the 160 proof rum for.